VidunderGunder/sildr/README.md

 > _Image may be outdated_
 >
 > - Behavior can be controlled with an MCU, and has an analog fallback
-> - Relay is a placeholder for the solenoid valve
+> - Relay represents the solenoid valve
 > - Voltmeter is a digital in pin, registering 0V as button presses
 > - Logic sources are digital out pins
 > - Resistor connected to pin 7 and 6 on the 555-timer can be changed out for a potentiometer to manually set timer on-site